Most organizations don't have a culture problem.

 Your attendees are exhausted from being handed frameworks.
 They want a speaker who will be honest about what's actually happening in organizations - and what leaders can do about it.
 Aparna brings the rare combination of operator credibility (she's built companies), data fluency, and the kind of candor that fills post-keynote hallways with the conversations that should have been happening on stage.

-She's spoken on platforms including SXSW, and been featured in the publications your attendees read: Forbes, Business Insider, Inside Philanthropy.
+She's spoken on platforms including SXSW, and been featured in the publications your attendees read: Forbes, Inc, Geekwire, Business Insider, Inside Philanthropy.

 ERG members don't need another motivational talk.
 They need a framework, a vocabulary, and the kind of urgency that turns a lunch-and-learn into a movement inside their organization.
 Aparna has spent years building community with and for women of color in corporate environments - she knows what ERG members are navigating, and she meets them there.